 Other (optional) accessories:

-Micro: a micro coil build is a coil that has an inner diameter of 1-2 mm.
+Micro: a micro coil build is a coil that has an inner diameter of up to 2 mm.

 Macro: a macro coil build is a coil that has an inner diameter that’s 2.5 mm and above.

 The bigger the inner diameter of the vape coil, the higher its resistance, and vice versa.
 Likewise, the thicker the gauge of wire used, the lower the resistance will be.
-We recommend using some basic 26 or 28-gauge Kanthal for your first few vape coil builds.
+We recommend using some basic 26-gauge Kanthal for your first few vape coil builds.
+It will fit fine in most atomizers and it’s very easy to work with.

 For more info, watch Rip Trippers’ video where he explains different coil sizes in detail.